trickstercache/trickstercache.org/content/en/docs/Release info/new-changed-2.0.md

 weight: 2
 date: 2021-06-25
 description: >
-  See your project in action!
+  See the latest updates to Trickster.
 ---